 This is taken to be a positive attribute - but it is not.
-The 'flexibility' and speed results from there being no proper democratic accountability: no affected stakeholders to "slow down" the process.
+The 'flexibility' and speed results from the fact that there are no affected stakeholders to "slow down" the process.
+The flip side of this, of course, is that there is no proper democratic accountability.
 Decisions in smoke-filled rooms can indeed happen fast, but in this context that is a bad thing.
 For all the weaknesses of any particular law, societies put laws in place for very good reasons.